Ernie Jones (wide receiver)

-Ernest Lee Jones (born December 15, 1964) is an American former professional football wide receiver who played in the National Football League (NFL) and the World League of American Football (WLAF).
+Ernest Lee Jones (born December 15, 1964) is an American former professional football player who was a wide receiver in the National Football League (NFL) and the World League of American Football (WLAF).
 He played for the Phoenix Cardinals and the Los Angeles Rams of the NFL, and the Amsterdam Admirals of the WLAF.
-Jones played college football for the Indiana Hoosiers and was selected by the Cardinals in the seventh round of the 1988 NFL draft.
+Jones played college football for the Indiana Hoosiers and was selected 179th overall by the Cardinals in the seventh round of the 1988 NFL draft.